Do you want to add a contact form to your WordPress website?

 - Security — You keep your email address safe from spammers.
 Since your contact form doesn’t show your email address, spammers can’t steal it and add it to junk mail lists.

-- Organization — With a contact form you can connect to your email marketing service to make things even simpler by automating things.
+- Organization — With a contact form you can connect to your email marketing service to make things even simpler by automating marketing or using email automation workflows.

 - Information — You control the information collected by adding only the fields you want site visitors to fill out on the form.
 This cuts down on the back and forth emails between you and a potential client.